-Two Free Hands Single, Extended Player, and full band shows in Aotearoa
+Two Free Hands Single, Extended Player and further shows in Autumn

 I'm excited to present Two Free Hands - a song and Extended Player, and the first music to come from the last two years of experimentation and touring.

-In these shows, we'll extend what I've been doing with Two Free Hands, and preview new material as it has been recorded.
+In these multi-player and single-player shows, we'll extend what I've been doing with Two Free Hands, and preview new material.

 The EP includes a remix and collaboration with Jet Jaguar - the moniker of Wellington electronic producer Michael Upton, and a reworking of a song from Successor which has changed shape in my live set.
 This is an EP in the orginal, 'Extended Player' sense - a collection of songs that expand on a single song, rather than the modern, mini-album sense.
 More info about all that here.